rodmarkun/Escordia-RPG-System/README.md

 # Escordia - Open RPG System

 Escordia is a free and open RPG system made from scratch and built with Python.
-The project was originally based on a Discord bot programmed in 2021/2022 and aims to provide an open system to build RPG Discord Bots with Python.
+The project was originally based on a Discord bot I programmed in 2021/2022 and aims to provide an open system to build RPG Discord Bots with Python.

 ![rpg_icon](https://user-images.githubusercontent.com/75074498/233842763-3ad5c2fe-106e-41f0-b7a7-cf98d3abc7d1.png)